vishay/week1-Dropbox/README.md

-# Pre-work - tips
+# Pre-work - week1-Dropbox

-tips is a tip calculator application for iOS.
+week1-Dropbox is a prototype of the Dropbox application.

 Submitted by: Vishay Nihalani